-- Produced water was assumed to contain 99% water and 1% natural gasoline (using default composition identified in GRI-HAPCale); - Residual oil #6 was used as an estimate for lubrication oil.
-As the vapor pressure of residual oil #6 is less than 0.2 psia, the tanks containing lubrication oil are NSR exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity Item #5; - As the vapor pressure of TEG is less than 0.2 psia, the tanks containing TEG are exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity List Item #5; - The wastewater storage tanks are assumed to be 99% water and 1% residual oil.
-As the vapor pressure of residual oil is less than 0.2 psia, the tanks containing wastewater are exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity List Item #5; - The anti-freeze is an inhibited ethylene glycol (EG) coolant containing 50 percent EG and 50 percent water.
-As the vapor pressure of EG is less than 0.2 psia, the tanks containing antifreeze are exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity List Item #5.
+- Residual oil #6 was used as an estimate for lubrication oil.
+As the vapor pressure of residual oil #6 is less than 0.2 psia, the tanks containing lubrication oil are NSR exempt sources under 20.2.72.202.B(2) NMAC, and insignificant sources under Title V Insignificant Activity list Item #5; and - The wastewater storage tank liquid composition is assumed to be 99% water and 1% residual oil.
+As the vapor pressure of residual oil is less than 0.2 psia, the wastewater storage tank is an exempt source under 20.2.72.202.B(2) NMAC, and an insignificant source under Title V Insignificant Activity list Item #5. - As the vapor pressure of triethlyene glycol (TEG) is less than 0.2 psia, the TEG storage tanks are each an exempt source under 20.2.72.202.B(2) NMAC, and insignificant sources under Title V Insignificant Activity List Item #5; - The anti-freeze is an inhibited ethylene glycol (EG) coolant containing 50 percent EG and 50 percent water.
+As the vapor pressure of EG is less than 0.2 psia, the antifreeze storage tanks are exempt sources under 20.2.72.202.B(2) NMAC, and insignificant sources in accordance with the Title V Insignificant Activity List Item #5.